Mike Patto

 Mike Patto (born Michael Thomas McCarthy, 22 September 1942 – 4 March 1979) was an English musician, who was primarily notable as lead singer for Spooky Tooth, Patto and Boxer.

-Life and career
+Background

 Patto was born in Cirencester, England, and first became vocalist and frontman for The Bo Street Runners, who won a TV band competition Ready Steady Win during 1964.
 He was a member of Timebox, his own band Patto, and Dick and the Firemen.
 In 1974, Patto joined Spooky Tooth as vocalist and keyboard player.
 He was also a founding member of the rock band Boxer.